 Hydromorphone addiction can be difficult to address without a substance abuse treatment program.

-At Swift River, we offer a state-of-the-art treatment program specifically designed to treat heroin and opioid addiction.
+At Vertava Health of Massachusetts, we offer a state-of-the-art treatment program specifically designed to treat heroin and opioid addiction.
 We realize that helping someone stop abusing opioids is only part of the solution.

 Our professional staff is trained to effectively evaluate and address co-occurring disorders that are so often coupled with opioid addiction.

-Using cognitive behavioral therapy, dialectical behavioral therapy, motivational interviewing techniques, specialized adventure therapy, and one-on-one interventions, we set you on a path toward the life we know you deserve.
+Using cognitive behavioral therapy, dialectical behavioral therapy, motivational interviewing techniques and one-on-one interventions, we set you on a path toward the life we know you deserve.

 We work hard to help you understand the root of your addiction and how to manage the stress of life while maintaining sobriety.
-Contact us today to learn about the available treatment options here at Swift River.
+Contact us today to learn about the available treatment options here at Vertava Health of Massachusetts.

 - Department of Health and Human Services — Integrating substance abuse treatment and vocational services